fleek-network/fleek-network-docs/blog/bloom-and-cuckoo.md

 ## Lookup Performance
 We first add elements to both filters until the capacity is reached.
 We then measure the lookup performance for different ratios of positive and negative lookups.
 A positive lookup is for an existing element, and a negative lookup is for an element not contained in the filter.
-We perform 100K lookups for each ratio and report the average lookup duration and the standard deviation.
+We perform 100K lookups for each ratio and report the average lookup duration and standard deviation.
 Fig. 3 shows the results.
 Bloom filters perform slightly better on average than Cuckoo filters.
-This result is not consistent with [1], where Cuckoo filters were reported to have a better lookup performance compared to Bloom filters.
+This result is inconsistent with [1], where Cuckoo filters were reported to have a better lookup performance compared to Bloom filters.
 It should be noted here that the authors in [1] use the original C++ Cuckoo filter implementation and their own unreleased Bloom filter implementation, while we use a Rust Cuckoo filter implementation and our Bloom filter implementation.
 We cannot easily determine the reason for this discrepancy, however, the performance difference is negligible.